Why study this course?

 - Curriculum Studies (CS) is a taught module, assessed by a synoptic essay.
 Curriculum Studies is where you'll learn about the specific requirements and methods of teaching in your subject or phase.

 - Professional and Inclusive Practice (PIP) is the second taught module, assessed by an Education Research Project, which you'll undertake towards the end of the course.

 - School Experience A is a school-based placement, which introduces you to the practicalities of teaching in a secondary school environment.
 It runs from October to December and is assessed on your progress towards meeting the Teacher Standards.

 - School Experience B is the second school-based placement, in a different setting, during which you'll hone the skills and attributes necessary to succeed in the classroom.
 It runs from late January to the end of May, including a two-week window for the completion of the Research Project.
 It is assessed on your ability to meet the Teacher Standards.

 Most of our trainees go on to take up roles in schools as Early Career Teachers (ECTs) including with many of our partner schools or in their placement schools as teachers of English and/or Drama..

 Graduates of our PGCE training courses are spread across the educational world, in many cases reaching positions of leadership including Head teachers and advisors.

-Funding is available for many postgraduate courses leading to Qualified Teacher Status (QTS).
-Depending on your teaching subject and degree classification, you may be eligible for a bursary or scholarship of up to £30,000 through the teacher training bursary.
+Bursary funding is available for this postgraduate English with Drama course leading to Qualified Teacher Status (QTS).
+Depending on you degree classification, you may be eligible for a bursary or scholarship of £15,000 through the teacher training bursary.

 Please apply as early as possible to maximise your chances of securing a place.
 The application window opens in early October for courses starting the following September.